Dip-pen nanolithography: Applications

-In order to define a good DPN application, it is important to understand what DPN can do that other techniques can't.
+In order to define a good DPN application, it is important to understand what DPN can do that other techniques cannot.
 Direct-write techniques, like contact printing, can pattern multiple biological materials but it cannot create features with subcellular resolution.
 Many high-resolution lithography methods can pattern at sub-micrometre resolution, but these require high-cost equipment that were not designed for biomolecule deposition and cell culture.
 Microcontact printing can print biomolecules at ambient conditions, but it cannot pattern multiple materials with nanoscale registry.

 Industrial applications

 The following are some examples of how DPN is being applied to potential products.